 Illegal insider trading takes place when an insider specifically uses non-public information for personal gain.
 This type of trading can be done by anyone who has access to insider information: an executive, a company employee’s friend or family member, or even an everyday person who happens to learn the non-public information.
 An example of an everyday person engaging in securities fraud would be an employee at a dry cleaning facility who overhears a company CEO’s conversation about the upcoming earnings report.
 If the dry cleaning employee executes a trade based on the information he or she overhead, the activity may technically be considered securities fraud, and it becomes critical to retain an experienced Fort Lauderdale insider trading attorney.

-How the SEC can detect securities fraud
+How can the SEC can detect securities fraud?

 While most stories of insider trading that make headlines involve large schemes valued at millions of dollars, many would be surprised to learn the SEC also tracks instances in which everyday people engage in insider trading.
 The method the SEC most commonly uses to track insider trading is known as the security-based approach.
 For almost 50 years, the agency has used this approach with great success; therefore, it remains the most widely-used method.
 A security-based investigation begins when the SEC receives notification from the Financial Industry Regulatory Authority indicating suspicious trading activity ahead of significant news such as a merger or acquisition, corporate event, or other important news that is likely to affect the price of the related security.
 The SEC follows up on the report by securing “blue sheets,” which contain data that shows who traded the security leading up to the major event.
 From there the agency proceeds to investigate potential motives.